 - If your family makes $60,000 a year or more, you will probably not qualify for Pell Grant funding.

 Students and parents can always visit the federal aid estimator at: https://studentaid.gov/aid-estimator/ OR the State aid estimator at: https://www.hesaa.org/tagestimator/current/studentstatus.asp to see if the change in income may make them potentially eligible for grant aid.

 TCNJ Acceptable Special Circumstance Conditions and Tax Year Information Used for Re-evaluation:

-Prior-Prior Year FAFSA changes that begin with the 2017-2018 academic year will impact which calendar year’s tax information is reviewed for a special circumstance.
 The special circumstance that a family falls under will determine which income year is used in the re-evaluation.
-Please note that a family must be currently experiencing one of these circumstances and it must have occurred on or after 2015 for us to proceed.
+Please note that a family must be currently experiencing one of these circumstances and it must have occurred on or after 2021 for us to proceed.

-- Loss of child support – 2017 projected income information
+- Loss of child support/alimony – 2023 projected income information

-- One-time IRA withdrawal* (Retirement Accounts) – 2016 completed income information
+- Retirement account withdrawal* (Federal Aid Only) – 2021/2022 completed income information

 TCNJ Unacceptable Special Circumstance Conditions:

 - Parent changes from one full-time job to another and makes less money (Reduction in income)

 - Loss or change in amount of overtime or bonus